 Bring the whimsy of scherenschnitte, the German art of paper cutting, to your tabletop decor.
 Blown-out eggs, dyed and adorned with seasonal silhouettes, look delightful dangling from a cluster of quince branches.
 Eggs can also be inscribed with guests' names and double as place cards and charming favors.

-Give the scissors a rest: The easiest way to make silhouettes is to use craft punches, available from Martha Stewart Crafts.
-(If using a punch, skip to Step 4)
+Give the scissors a rest: The easiest way to make silhouettes is to use craft punches.
+(If using a punch, skip to Step 4).

 Dye blown-out eggs using our instructions as desired.
 Let dry.